200 South Hamilton Road

 The Resolution was adopted on the Consent Agenda.

-RESOLUTION CELEBRATING APRIL 2025 AS EARTH MONTH
+A RESOLUTION CELEBRATING APRIL 2025 AS EARTH MONTH AND

-AND MAY 5-9, 2025 AS AIR QUALITY AWARENESS WEEK AND
+MAY 5-9, 2025 AS AIR QUALITY AWARENESS WEEK AND

 COMMITTING TO A MORE SUSTAINABLE GAHANNA